-Copper can be filtered from drinking water with a reverse osmosis system (not whole house RO which can cause more leaching of copper).
+Copper can be filtered from point of use drinking water with a reverse osmosis system (not whole house RO which can cause more leaching of copper).

-For people very concerned about mold, they sometimes run their water lines inside the house.
+For people very concerned about mold prevention, they sometimes run their water lines inside the house.
 In this case, you would use copper for aesthetic reasons.

 Pipe solder is made from tin-antimony or tin-silver in the US.
-But if a less developed or regulated part of the world, make sure that it is lead-free.
+But if you are in a less developed or regulated part of the world, make sure that it is lead-free.

 Most of the fittings are copper but some are brass which contain lead.
 Even “lead-free” allows for a small amount of lead.
-It is in theory possible to have 100% lead-free brass fittings but I have not seen any for copper yet.
+It is possible to have 100% lead-free brass fittings, though they are harder to find.